UCSD-MASHED/chatapp/README.md

 #### `serviceAccount.json`

-This is a JSON configuration file that was generated in Firebase, you can follow this [link](https://firebase.google.com/docs/admin/setup#initialize-sdk) for instructions.
-We need this file so that our third-party plugin [cypress-firebase](https://github.com/prescottprue/cypress-firebase) can utilize the firebase-admin SDK to test Firebase project.
+This is a JSON configuration file that was generated in Firebase.
+You can follow this [link](https://firebase.google.com/docs/admin/setup#initialize-sdk) for instructions.
+We need this file so that our third-party plugin [cypress-firebase](https://github.com/prescottprue/cypress-firebase) can utilize the firebase-admin SDK to test the Firebase project.

-### Scripts

 After setting up the environment files, you should install all the project dependencies by doing `yarn install`.

-Once the installation is done, you should be able to utilize the following commands:
+Once the installation is done, you should be able to utilize the commands in the Scripts section below.

+## Scripts

-#### `yarn start`
+### `yarn start`

 Runs the app on your local machine.
 Open http://localhost:3000 to view it in the browser.